Creating Declarative, No-Code Workflow Editors

 For more information about the workflow configuration schema, see Workflow Configuration Schema Overview.

-A flag value that specifies whether to just validate the workflow markup, or to validate the workflow markup and create the support objects as well.
+A flag value that specifies whether to just validate the workflow markup, or to validate the workflow markup and create the support objects also.

 Use this method to create a workflow template, and associate that workflow template with the specified SharePoint list.